-Think about how can might pay contractors to get the work done for you, instead of buying your own equipment.
+Think about how you might be able to pay contractors to get the work done, instead of buying your own equipment.
 This grant is all about giving you the means to start or expand a value-added activity for your farm, so non-equipment expenses are a great way to validate that your project has legs without the risk of purchasing an equipment asset up front.

 VAPG requires applicants to match the funds received 1:1.
-That means that you must be prepared to double — with your own resources — whatever the amount is you apply for.
+Matching funds means that you must be prepared to double — with your own resources — whatever the amount is you apply for.

 In terms of the cash portion, you need to be able to show that you have access to the amount of cash required for the match.
 What counts as proof?
 A bank statement from your savings account or a note from your bank illustrating your line of credit will do.

 Am I Eligible for VAPG Program Funding?